Tawny-flanked prinia: Description

-It is 10-13 centimetres in length with a long, narrow, graduated tail and a fairly long, slender bill.
+The tawny-flanked prinia is 11–12 cm in length with a long, narrow, graduated tail and a fairly long, slender bill.
 The tail is often held erect or waved from side to side.
 The upperparts are grey-brown with rufous-brown edges to the flight feathers and a rufous tinge to the rump.
 The throat and breast are whitish while the flanks and vent are warm buff.
 There is a whitish stripe over the eye and the lores are dark.
 The tail feathers have a white tip and a dark subterminal band.

 The sexes are similar in appearance.
 Non-breeding birds have a longer tail than breeding birds.
 Juveniles have pale yellow underparts and a yellowish bill.
 There are many recognised subspecies.

 The call is short, wheezy and rapidly repeated.
 The song is a monotonous series of shrill notes.
 The male often sings from an exposed perch.

 The pale prinia (P. somalica) of North-east Africa is similar but paler and greyer with whitish flanks.
 It inhabits drier, more open habitats than the tawny-flanked prinia.
 The river prinia (P. fluviatilis) of West Africa is also paler and greyer and has a longer tail.
 It is restricted to waterside vegetation.